 Kayaking and Paddleboarding

 While you may not be able to experience the thrill of whitewater rafting on a lake, you can still kayak or paddleboard!
-These relaxing activities lend themselves perfectly to the still, serene water of North Georgia lakes.
+These relaxing activities lend themselves perfectly to the still, serene lake waters.
 You’ll love paddling your way around and taking in the magnificent mountain scenery.
 Plus, you’ll get a built-in arm workout!